-udiobooks accounted for 4 per cent of the entire market in 201g.
+udiobooks accounted for 6 per cent of the entire market in 2020.
 Interest in audiobooks is growing, which is clearly the result of an ever-wider choice of audio publications.
 Publishers are choosing to produce audiobook versions of their new publications increasingly often, and are also recording titles from their backlists.
+This is also a result of the increasingly popular subscription model, which includes audio services.